5 Benefits Of Matcha That Will Make You Want To Drink It Every Day

 For as long as I can remember, I have been a lowkey-highkey caffeine addict.
 Don't let them fool you, caffeine is most definitely a drug.
-And while some might argue that it is healthier to consume coffee versus beverages like energy drinks or sodas, there is a thin line between its pros and cons.
+While some might argue that it is healthier to consume coffee versus beverages like energy drinks or sodas, there is a thin line between its pros and cons.
 Starting my day with coffee has become a bit of a ritual as much as it has become a necessity.
-Without it, the caffeine withdrawal would lead to a splitting headache, a decrease in energy, and that infamous midday slump.
-It hardly seemed worth it to switch my habit to something healthier.
-However, after doing some research, I decided to make the switch (at least part-time) to drinking matcha.

 You've probably seen the aesthetically pleasing pics of the pale green beverage with ice cubes or cream art in your feed, but what exactly is matcha?
 In short, matcha is a fine powder ground from specialty green tea leaves.
 Because it is ground from the entire leaf, matcha has more caffeine and antioxidants than green tea.
 It's one of the reasons matcha has become so popular in recent years and can be found in everything from matcha tea to lattes to ice cream and more.

 What's really beautiful about drinking matcha green tea versus coffee is the type of caffeine high it provides.
 When it comes to caffeine content, matcha has 50% less caffeine than coffee.
 But, due to the amazing nutrients that matcha contains, the body is able to absorb caffeine in matcha much more slowly.
 So instead of a buzz, it is a steady hum.
-Keep reading to discover more of the benefits of drinking matcha in your mornings.

 Arx0nt/Getty Images